modxorg/Docs/en/extending-modx/xpdo/caching/index.md

 There are several additional global options that can be set if you wish to use something other than the default cache partition and provider.

-- **xPDO::OPT\_CACHE\_HANDLER** - This defines a cache provider, or xPDOCache derivative class which implements xPDO caching methods. (default=cache.xPDOFileCache)
+- `xPDO::OPT_CACHE_HANDLER` - This defines a cache provider, or xPDOCache derivative class which implements xPDO caching methods. (default=cache.xPDOFileCache)
-- **xPDO::OPT\_CACHE\_KEY** - This defines a cache partition, or an instance of the xPDOCache derivative class defined as the cache handler or _provider_. (default=default)
+- `xPDO::OPT_CACHE_KEY` - This defines a cache partition, or an instance of the xPDOCache derivative class defined as the cache handler or _provider_. (default=default)
-- **xPDO::OPT\_CACHE\_EXPIRES** - This defines a default cache expiration time in seconds for all cache partitions to use if not specifically configured themselves.(default=0)
+- `xPDO::OPT_CACHE_EXPIRES` - This defines a default cache expiration time in seconds for all cache partitions to use if not specifically configured themselves.(default=0)

 Additional options are defined for specific cache providers.

 ## Caching Providers and Partitions

 xPDO supports extending the caching mechanism to different 'caching providers'.
-The default provider, xPDOFileCache, is a file-based caching implementation.
+The default provider, `xPDOFileCache`, is a file-based caching implementation.

-The base class, xPDOCache, can be extended to create different cache providers, and users can configure xPDO via the xPDO::OPT\_CACHE\_HANDLER option to use a specific derived class.
+The base class, xPDOCache, can be extended to create different cache providers, and users can configure xPDO via the `xPDO::OPT_CACHE_HANDLER` option to use a specific derived class.

 A derived xPDOCache implementation must be in a package that is loaded by the constructor.
-You can use xPDO::OPT\_BASE\_PACKAGES to define such packages to preload or load it in your overridden constructor when extending the xPDO class.
+You can use `xPDO::OPT_BASE_PACKAGES` to define such packages to preload or load it in your overridden constructor when extending the xPDO class.

 ## Manipulation of the Cache

-The $xpdo->cacheManager object, built from the [xPDOCacheManager](extending-modx/xpdo/class-reference/xpdocachemanager "xPDOCacheManager") class, is accessible after calling $xpdo->getCacheManager().
+The `$xpdo->cacheManager` object, built from the [xPDOCacheManager](extending-modx/xpdo/class-reference/xpdocachemanager "xPDOCacheManager") class, is accessible after calling `$xpdo->getCacheManager()`.

 A simple example script of setting data into a cache partition, then getting it, and deleting it, is as follows: